-A host initiates write operation by asserting the WCTRLDATA signal.
-When the WCTRLDATA is asserted, that also means that the host data CTLD[15:0], the PHY address FIAD[4:0] and the PHY register address RGAD[4:0] are valid.
-As soon as the host asserts the WCTRLDATA signal, the MIIM module asserts the BUSY signal to signalize to the host that the write operation is in process.
+A host initiates a write operation by asserting the WCTRLDATA signal.
+This signal also indicates that the host data CTLD[15:0], the PHY address FIAD[4:0], and the PHY register address RGAD[4:0] are valid.
+As soon as the host asserts the WCTRLDATA signal, the MIIM module asserts the BUSY signal to inform the host that the write operation is in process.
 MDOEN is asserted to enable the output line MDO (MDIO) to the PHY.
 The MIIM module then clocks out the MIIM frame to the PHY on each rising edge of the MDC.
-The MIIM frame write format conforms to the IEEE 803.2u specification:
+The MIIM frame write format conforms to the IEEE 803.2u Specification:

-- 32-bit long preamble (all ones) if the MIINOPRE bit is not asserted - 2-bit long Start of frame pattern ST (zero followed by one) - 2-bit Operation definition (zero-one for write or one-zero for read)
+- ✓ 32-bit long preamble (all ones) if the MIINOPRE bit is not asserted

+- ✓ 2-bit long Start of frame pattern ST (zero followed by one)

+- ✓ 2-bit Operation definition (zero-one for write or one-zero for read)

-- 5-bit PHY address (FIAD[4:0])
+- ✓ 5-bit PHY address (FIAD[4:0])

-- 5-bit PHY register address RGAD[4:0]
+- ✓ 5-bit PHY register address RGAD[4:0]

-- 2-bit turnaround field TA (one-zero)
+- ✓ 2-bit turnaround field TA (one-zero)

-- 16-bit data
+- ✓ 16-bit data